-- 2. The Convention on the Recovery Abroad of Maintenance (Ratification); - 3.
-The European Convention on the Recognition and Enforcement of Decisions concerning Custody and/or Restoration of Custody of Children: - 4.
+- 1. The Convention on the Recognition and Enforcement of Foreign Judgments in Civil and Commercial Matters and Supplementary Protocol thereto; - 2.
+The Convention on the Recovery Abroad of Maintenance (Ratification); - 3.
+The European Convention on the Recognition and Enforcement of Decisions concerning Custody and/or Restoration of Custody of Children; - 4.
 The European Convention on the Recognition and Enforcement of Foreign Arbitral Awards; and - 5.
 The European Convention on the Recognition and Enforcement of Certain International Aspects of Bankruptcy.

-Registration of judgments obtained in the United Kingdom is governed by the Foreign Judgments (Reciprocal Enforcement) Law of 1935 (Cap.
-10) and the rules made under it by Order in Council.
+With respect to judgments obtained in the United Kingdom, registration is governed by the Foreign Judgments (Reciprocal Enforcement) Law of 1935 (Cap.
+10) and the rules made thereunder by means of an Order in Council.
 The Law is modeled on the corresponding English statutes, the Foreign Judgments (Reciprocal Enforcement) Rules (Cap.
 16), and the Maintenance Orders (Facilities for Enforcement) Law of 1921.